Neelima Mantri Logo

-How to Increase Amniotic Fluid during Pregnancy?
+How to Increase Amniotic Fluid During Pregnancy?

 Amniotic fluid is a clear, yellowish fluid in the womb during pregnancy.
 Thus fluid surrounds the baby in the womb and plays a vital role in the optimal development of the baby.
 This key fluid is generated by the mother within 12 days of the pregnancy and a mother needs to maintain optimal levels of this fluid for safe pregnancy.